seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 #### Sign analysis

 First, here are the logarithmic radius $v(u)$ and the two radius thresholds.
 The integral terms in `saddleLogRadius` equal $ih^{\prime}(iu)$.
 Notice that the parameter `ε` in `saddleSmallRadiusStarOrdinate` is unused mathematically: $u\_\ast$ depends only on $d$.
+Note that the complex digamma function [is in mathlib](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Analysis/SpecialFunctions/Gamma/Digamma.html#Complex.digamma), but not the real one.
+Also, for some reason, there's also `saddleSourceStationaryLogRadius`, which is essentially the same as `saddleLogRadius` with $\lambda = d/2$.
+I don't know why there are two of them.

 ```lean
 -- ψ(x) = (log Γ)′(x).